mmhenderson/mmhenderson.github.io/docs/index.md

 ### About

 I am a postdoc at Carnegie Mellon University, working with [Dr. Leila Wehbe](https://www.cs.cmu.edu/~lwehbe/) and [Dr. Michael Tarr](https://sites.google.com/andrew.cmu.edu/tarrlab/) and funded by a Distinguished Postdoctoral Fellowship from the [Carnegie Mellon Neuroscience Institute](https://www.cmu.edu/ni/).
-My research combines techniques from neuroscience and machine learning, aiming to understand the computational basis of human cognition.
-I am particularly interested in questions that bridge across low-level and high-level vision, including the role of low-level image statistics in neural processing of semantic categories.
+My research combines techniques from neuroscience and machine learning, aiming to understand the computational basis of human visual cognition.
+I am particularly interested in the relationship between low-level visual representations and and high-level semantic category representations in the brain, and how it reflects the correlational structure of the natural visual environment.

 Previously, I obtained my PhD in Neurosciences with a Specialization in Computational Neurosciences from the University of California, San Diego, working with [Dr. John Serences](https://serenceslab.ucsd.edu/).
 During my PhD I used functional magnetic resonance imaging (fMRI) along with computational modeling to measure how visual representations in the human brain support cognitive operations such as working memory and attention.
-I also used neural network models to explore the computational constraints that influence visual system organization and function.
+I also used neural network models to explore how natural image statistics contribute to biases in visual feature representations.

 View my full CV [here](CV_MH_2023.pdf).